billsacks/prototypes-lilac-compilation_includes/README.md

 but I get the same error as before - so it seems we need to include further levels of indirect uses.

+In 86c7661, pgi works (and gnu and intel still work, too): this adds `-I../ctsm` and `-I../shr` to the atm include line.

 ## Conclusions

 If we have symbol renames in use statements, then we need to be careful